The IB at CDO

-- The IB encourages a positive attitude toward learning by encouraging students to ask challenging questions, to reflect critically, to develop research skills, to learn how to learn, and to participate in community service designed to build leadership skills and connect learning beyond the classroom into real world action.
+- Students are encouraged to have a positive attitude toward learning, ask challenging questions, reflect critically, develop research skills, learn how to learn, and participate in community service designed to build leadership skills and connect learning beyond the classroom into real world action.

-- IB World Schools must undergo an exhaustive authorization process in order to offer one or more of the programmes, which includes a study of the school's resources and commitment to the IB mission and philosophy.
+- IB World Schools must undergo an exhaustive authorization process in order to offer one or more of the Programmes, which includes a study of the school's resources and commitment to the IB mission and philosophy.

 - IB teachers participate in a wide variety of professional development opportunities to constantly update their knowledge and share their expertise with colleagues around the world.